Mberic/ethsf-avatarpose/README.md

 # generates proof.json
 prove
 ```
 3\.
-Our dapp backend then stores the following NFT metadata on IPFS:
+Our dapp backend then stores the following NFT metadata:

 - `facial landmarks`
 - `svg`
 - `original video` (optionally encrypted before storage)
-- Some extra info e.g. name of NFT
+- Some extra info e.g., name of NFT

-Now, we mint the experiential NFT and then send our data to [NFT.Storage](https://app.nft.storage/v1/docs/intro) for enduring preservation. **NFT.Storage** is a Filecoin service specifically designed for the long-term preservation of NFT data with a one-time payment ($2.99 per GB).

-This service requires us to upload a CSV that contains a list of token IDs and CIDs for our NFTs.
+We then mint the experiential NFT.

 4\.
 At the frontend, a user queries the detected `facial landmarks` plus `svg` avatar and uses these to generate an animation (**gif** or **video**).
 They can then list (or show off\!)  this animation on an NFT marketplace.

 **Notes:**

-From the description above, you maybe wondering what the output is ( ie. what the NFT is).
+From the description above, you may wonder what the output is ( i.e., what the NFT is).
 Here's a description that should help:

 The end deliverable is an **experiential gif/video** from the NFT metadata.
 That is: